0xPolygon/polygon-docs/docs/zkEVM/protocol/sequencer-resistance.md

 Users must rely on a Trusted Sequencer for their transactions to be executed in the L2.
-However, users can include their transactions in a **forced batch** if they are unable to execute them through the Trusted Sequencer.
+However, users can include their transactions in a forced batch if they are unable to execute them through the Trusted Sequencer.

-**A forced batch is a collection of L2 transactions that users can commit to L1 to publicly declare their intent to execute those transactions**.
+A forced batch is a collection of L2 transactions that users can commit to L1 to publicly declare their intent to execute those transactions.

 ![Forced batch sequencing flow](../../img/zkEVM/09l2-forced-batch-seq-flow.png)